 5. Carbon auditing

 Aiming towards moving the winery off of the national electricity grid, Backsberg is looking into the implementation of a biofuel generator that will run on grape and plant waste.
-They have also recently started a vineyard biomass development trial and is in the process of vegan certifying the Tread Lightly range.
+They have also recently started a vineyard biomass development trial.
+Furthermore, they are in the process of vegan certifying the Tread Lightly range.

 In 2018 Backsberg planted drought-resistant Marselan vines with the first commercial harvest expected for 2022.
 In 2019 the winery engaged in a high-density vine trial, paired with the use of ultraviolet light technology to control mildew.
 A queen bee pollination programme and a mulching programme further add to the farm’s carbon-neutral operations.

-Pushing the limits of cutting edge agricultural science, the farm is also engaged in collaborative activities with the University of Stellenbosch in various trials including a windbreak trial, eucalyptus species/density and coppicing trial and investing in the long-term impact of the use of cellular effluent water for vineyard irrigation
+Pushing the limits of cutting-edge agricultural science, the farm is also engaged in collaborative activities with the University of Stellenbosch in various trials.
+Included in these are a windbreak trial, eucalyptus species/density and coppicing trial and investing in the long-term impact of the use of cellular effluent water for vineyard irrigation.